Roderick Centre Online Fellowship for Regional and Remote Writers

 This program is for writers living in regional and remote parts of Australia, specifically living in the government-designated ‘Category 3 Regional Centres and Other Regional Areas’.
 Category 3 postcodes are listed here.

 This excludes writers living in the Gold Coast, the Sunshine Coast, Newcastle/Lake Macquarie, Wollongong/Illawarra and Geelong.
-The Blue Mountains is considered regional if west of Katoomba.

 HOW TO APPLY

-Assessors will be looking at your writing experience, clarity of focus and objectives (how you will use your time), and the merit of your writing.
-They will also consider the balance of the group, with a view to ensuring the program has a collegiate atmosphere.
+Assessors will be looking at your writing experience, clarity of focus and objectives (how you will use your time), and the artistic merit of your writing, which may refer to:

 Please refer to Varuna’s general submission guidelines for any questions on formatting your work.